 Your place for community

-For information on programs and events at SAIT Residence, follow us on Facebook and Instagram.
+For information on programs and events at SAIT Residence, follow us!

 Staying safe while on campus

-At SAIT ensuring students' safety is our first priority, and we take safety and security on campus very seriously.
+At SAIT, ensuring our students' safety is our priority, and we take it very seriously.
 The SAIT Residence team works closely with campus security to create a safe and secure living environment so our students can succeed.